 Income

-Money received, especially on a regular basis, for work or through investments.
+Income is the money you earn, especially on a regular basis, from working or through investments.

 Index